mattrondel/C859/README.md

 11 is also similar to 3

-12 will make you hate life with text import
+12 will make you hate life with the text import statenents

-13 is like 13 only with csv hate blended in
+13 is like 12 only with csv hate blended in

 14 might be doable with practice